Lata Mangeshkar: Awards and recognition

 Mangeshkar won several awards and honours, including the Bharat Ratna (2001), India's highest civilian award, Padma Bhushan (1969), Padma Vibhushan (1999), Zee Cine Award for Lifetime Achievements (1999), Dadasaheb Phalke Award (1989), Maharashtra Bhushan Award (1997), NTR National Award (1999), Legion of Honour (2007), ANR National Award (2009), three National Film Awards and 15 Bengal Film Journalists' Association Awards.
 She also won four Filmfare Best Female Playback Awards.
 In 1969, she made the unusual gesture of giving up the Filmfare Best Female Playback Award in order to promote fresh talent.
 She was later awarded the Filmfare Lifetime Achievement Award in 1993 and Filmfare Special Awards in 1994 and 2004.

 In 1984, the State Government of Madhya Pradesh instituted the Lata Mangeshkar Award in her honour.
 The State Government of Maharashtra also instituted a similar award in 1992.

 In 2009, she was awarded the title of Officer of the French Legion of Honour, France's highest order.

 In 2012, she was ranked number 10 in Outlook India's poll of the Greatest Indian since independence.

 Ustad Bade Ghulam Ali Khan said "kambakht, kabhi besuri na hoti" ("[she] is never off-key").
 Actor Dilip Kumar once commented, "Lata Mangeshkar ki awaaz kudrat ki takhleek ka ek karishma hain", meaning "Lata Mangeshkar's voice is a miracle from God".

 Lata Mangeshkar was included in the 'In Memoriam' segment at the 2022 British Academy Film and Television Awards (BAFTA).

+Lata was 84th on Rolling Stone's list of the 200 Greatest Singers of All Time, published on 1 January 2023.